 Price of Residence Halls

-All residence halls are $775 per semester, with the exception of Bates Hall (men’s honors residence hall), which is $875 per semester.
+All residence halls are $800 per semester, with the exception of Bates Hall (men’s honors residence hall) & Nettles Hall (women's honors residence hall), which are $900 per semester.

 Residence Hall Students Academic Guidelines

 All students must be enrolled in a minimum of 12 semester hours to live in the residence hall.

 Any student who is enrolled at Co-Lin must maintain a 2.0 GPA or better to be eligible for campus housing.
 All residence hall students who are in noncompliance with these GPA standards at midterm (9 weeks) will be sent a written warning of their residence hall status.
 Notification of noncompliance of these regulations will be made by the Dean of Student Services.

 Any student in noncompliance with the GPA requirements at midterm will be required to attend counseling and study-aid programs one night a week under the direction of the Dean of Student Services.
 The study-aid program schedule will be posted in residence halls and classrooms in advance of such times.
 If students are in noncompliance at the end of the semester, they will lose campus housing privileges.

 Any person may appeal dismissal from campus housing.
 Such appeal must be in writing and directed to the Dean of Student Services.